itsee-birmingham/standalone_collation_editor/README.md

 - #### ```localJavascript```

 This variable should be an array of strings giving the full url of any additional javascript you need the collation editor to load.
 These might be required run the services for your framework (an internal api file for example) or you might want to use additional files to store configuration functions that you call in the services.
 These files will be loaded as part of the collation editor initialisation functions called after the services have been set.

+- #### ```algorithmSettings```

+**This variable can be overwritten in individual project settings**

+**There is a default in the core code which is explained below**

+This variable is used to set the starting point for the algorithm settings to be used for collateX.
+The data should be provided in a JSON object with the following keys:

+- **algorithm** *[string]* - The name of the algorithm to use for collateX.
+This can be any algorithm supported by the version of collateX you are running.
+You can also use the string 'auto' which will allow the collation preprocessor to make a decision for you.
+This is probably not optimised for any projects other than the Greek New Testament and should be avoided outside this field.
+- **fuzzy_match** *[boolean]* - A boolean to tell collateX whether or not to use fuzzy matching
+- **distance** *[integer]* - The value to be used for the fuzzy match distance (this will only be used if the fuzzy match boolean is also true).

+The default setting in the code will use the Dekker algorithm with fuzzy matching turned on and a distance of 2.

+If ```CL.loadIndexPage()``` or a button with the id *collation_settings* was provided on the index page then the user can override these settings on a unit by unit basis.

+**NB:** this setting is new in version 2.0 and the default settings have changed from previous versions.

 - #### ```lacUnitLabel```